Crystopia/Guides/readme.md

 -  "<link>" - Our rules ensure a fair and enjoyable gaming experience
 -  "<link>" - An overview of the commands available to help you play.
--  "<link>" - A helpful guide for new players to quickly find their feet.
+-  "<link>" - A helpful guide for new players to quickly find their feet.<br />
 Have fun on Crystopia and if you have any questions, take a look at our guides or contact us in the Discord!